pkivolowitz/asm_book/projects/first_project/README.md

 ### From redirection

-An awsome feature of the command line is the ability to redirect input and output.
+An awesome feature of the command line is the ability to redirect input and output.
 Since the program simply reads from `stdin`, and `stdin` can be redirected, you get this feature for free: